<?xml version="1.0" encoding="UTF-8"?>

 <title>Cook to TEMP not TIME</title>

-<pubDate>Tue, 08 Mar 2011 04:55:08 +0000</pubDate>
+<pubDate>Sat, 08 Mar 2014 09:55:08 +0000</pubDate>

-<category><![CDATA[BBQ Tips]]></category>
+<category><![CDATA[BBQ Reports]]></category>

 <guid isPermaLink="false">http://www.bbqnuts.com/?p=9</guid>

 <description><![CDATA[When I first started using a smoker one of my biggest questions was &#8220;How long should I smoke this brisket, turkey, butt, etc.?&#8221;.
 It turns out that I was asking the wrong question.
-I should have been asking what temperature should I smoke too?
-To turn out consistently good BBQ you must cook to a [...]]]></description>
+I should [&#8230;]]]></description>

-<content:encoded><![CDATA[<p></p><p><img class="alignleft size-full wp-image-21" title="Not Time" src="http://www.bbqnuts.com/wp-content/uploads/2011/03/nottime.jpg" alt="" width="135" height="135" />When I first started using a smoker one of my biggest questions was &#8220;How long should I smoke this brisket, turkey, butt, etc.?&#8221;.</p>
+<content:encoded><![CDATA[<p><img decoding="async" class="alignleft size-full wp-image-21" title="Not Time" src="http://www.bbqnuts.com/wp-content/uploads/2011/03/nottime.jpg" alt="" width="135" height="135" />When I first started using a smoker one of my biggest questions was &#8220;How long should I smoke this brisket, turkey, butt, etc.?&#8221;.</p>

 <p>It turns out that I was asking the wrong question.
 I should have been asking what temperature should I smoke too?</p>